qualityedgar/node-simple-flags/readme.md

 # Simple Flags

-The aim of this module is to facilitate the capture and manulação of badeiras on the command line.
-There are several modules that provide a similar result, but I chose to write this to create a simpler architecture for the configuration data.
+Modified version of <https://github.com/PhilippeAssis/node-simple-flags>.
+To have better help text and more options.

 ## Installation
-`npm install --save simple-args`
+`npm install --save @quality-edgar/simple-flags`

 ## Test
 In node_modules/simple-args, run: `npm run test`

 ## Features

+#### option.name
+Program Name.
+Shows in help text

+#### option.description
+Program Description.
+Shows in help text

+#### option.helpHeader
+Header for auto generated help.

+#### option.synopsis
+Synopsis auto generated help.
+An Array of strings containing sample commands.

-#### option.args
+#### option.flags
-Get the names of the arguments that are not pre-defined, ie its definition is from your order.
+Flags to parse or generate help for.

 #### Booleans
 All Boolean object to be declared as an argument will have its inverted default value if true is false, is false is true.

 You can create aliases for an object.
 When the value is not pre defined, use `{objectName: ['a']}`, passing the alias in an array.
-When the value is definiod use `{alias: [ 'a', 'b'], value: "123"}`
+When the value is definiod use `{alias: [ 'a', 'b'], default: "123"}`

 ### Description
 To describe the flags, just add **description**.
 When you run `--help` the full description of the schema will be displayed